Zagorouiko/Concert/README.md

 Installation
 ===============
-Retrieve the included Gemfile and Run the following command: -bundle install.
+Clone the repository and run bundle install.
 Run rake create database and migration,then  create the following tables:

 create_table "bands", force: :cascade do |t|
   t.string   "name"